Computer-Science-Undergraduate-Council/CSSChallenge/ReadMe.md

-Welcome to the CSUG Summer Challenge Series 1: CSS Challenge
+# Welcome to the CSUG Summer Challenge Series 1: CSS Challenge :fire:

-The CSUG e-board has created a website and we want your help to design it with your ideas and creativity.
+### The CSUG e-board has created a website for our organization and we want your help to design it with your ideas and creativity :sunglasses:

 Please fork this repository and then clone it to work with it.
 Submission will be via a google form that will be linked here soon and will be emailed as well.